hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 ## User Signals

 - `SIGUSR1` - unlocks hyprlock.
 For example, you can switch to a another tty and run `pkill -USR1 hyprlock`.
-- `SIGUSR2` - updates labels.
+- `SIGUSR2` - updates labels and images.
 See above.